-One of our favorite past times during the fall season in Breckenridge is exploring all of the historic mines and sites in the area.
-The origin of the majority of mountain towns in the Colorado Rockies was the rich mining land these ranges used to be, so learn a little bit about the areas past and catch some amazing views doing so.
+One of our favorite past times during the fall season in Breckenridge is exploring the historic mines and sites in the area.
+Many mountain towns in the Rocky Mountain region date back to Colorado’s rich mining history, and the Breckenridge area has numerous opportunities to experience and explore the land’s former mining era!

 1. Lomax Placer Mine

-The Lomax Placer Mine is within walking distance of Main Street in downtown Breckenridge.
-This was the towns first placer, or surface mine, making it a true foundation of Breckenridge.
-You may take a tour here and even pan for gold, using historic mining tools just like the 49ers of old.
-These tours run through September, and only run on Saturdays, so book your tour to Breckenridge’s best hidden gem today.
+The Lomax Placer Mine is within walking distance of Main Street in downtown Breckenridge and was towns first placer, or surface mine, marking it as a foundation of Breckenridge heritage.
+You may take a tour here and even pan for gold in the museum’s creek, using historic mining tools, just as the 49ers did.
+These tours run June through September, Tuesday through Sunday, so book your tour of Breckenridge’s best hidden gem today.

 2. Washington Gold and Silver Mine